 MassTransfer Program Policy and Information

-The MassTransfer program policy is for any student in the Massachusetts public higher education system who completes and satisfies the 34 credit general education transfer block.
-The transfer block will be implemented beginning fall 2010, regardless of the student's date of enrollment.
+The MassTransfer program policy is for any student in the Massachusetts public higher education system that completes and satisfies the 34 credit general education transfer block.
+The transfer block was implemented in the beginning of fall 2010.

 The following STCC degree programs have been identified as having MassTransfer status: